 - 87% of pinners have purchased a product because of Pinterest.

-Why is Pinterest so good for bloggers and website owners?
+Why Pinterest is great for bloggers

 If those statistics weren’t reason enough…

 Pinterest is different from social media networks like Facebook, Instagram & Twitter.
 I like to think of Pinterest as being a Picture Based Search Engine.
 In this way, it’s far closer to Google or YouTube.